const-void/covid-19-spreadsheet/README.md

 I also wanted to facilitate  analysis - so while emails are created automatically, they are not sent; the idea is, I, as a sender review, covid-19 data and makes some sort of conclusion.

 Otherwise...why generate spreadsheets at all?
 If we aren't looking at data, thinking about what we see, sharing our thoughts with others, it becomes a mindless data generation task; there are too many spreadsheet generators, dumping data in a directory, never to be looked at, "just in case".

+## Objectives
+1. Align data by *days* not *date*.
+If one state catches covid in March, and another in June, I want to see how those states are doing compared to each other...days since contagion aligns peaks / valleys, and is more important than the *dates* of infection.

+2. Graphs.
+Simple graphs of all the key measures.

+3. Educated guesses when the data is incomplete.
+We can't really know for *sure* how many active cases are walking around.
+But, we can infer, a conservative estimate that the average case is done within 28 days - including days *prior* to a positive test, and lingering effects afterwards.

+4. Trends...how are we doing?
+No rosy picture...if we are getting better, and continue to get better at that rate, when does it end?
+If we are doing worse, how much worse?

 # Dependencies
 * Git - https://git-scm.com/downloads  (for New York Times sync)
 * Python 3 -  https://www.python.org/downloads/ or https://www.microsoft.com/en-us/p/python-38/